colinta/StrangeCase/README.rst

     config_file: 'config.yaml'                # name of file that contains config
     host: "http://localhost:8000"             # hostname.
 I'm not using this for anything, but it might be import for plugin authors one day
-    index: index.html                         # any file whose target_name matches this name will not be iterable
     ignore: ['config.yaml', '.*']             # which files to ignore altogether while building the site
     dont_inherit:                             # nodes will not inherit these properties
       - type